mbhagwan/mbhagwan.github.io/certified_docs/data_analyst_in_power_bi.md

 <h3>Overview:</h3>
 <ul>
- <li>The Data Analyst in Power BI Career Track, consists of 18 modules and is co-created with Microsoft<br>
+ <li>The Data Analyst in Power BI Career Track, consists of 18 modules and is co-created with Microsoft
   to pass the official PL-300 Data Analyst with Power BI Certification exam.</li>
  <li>Learn how to import, clean, manipulate, and visualize data in Power BI.</li>
- <li>Discover key functionalities including data modeling, DAX, Power Query, and more while learning<br>
+ <li>Discover key functionalities including data modeling, DAX, Power Query, and more while learning
   data analysis best practices.</li>
 </ul>